top of page

 Unicoi State Park

-October of 1985 the first "Earthskills Workshops" weekend was held at Unicoi State Park with about a dozen participants.
+October of 1985 the first "Earthskills Workshops" weekend was held at Unicoi State Park, GA with about a dozen participants.

 2001-2005